goforaditya/MatrixMultiplyMapReduce/README.md

 ## Matrix Multiplication Using MapReduce over HDFS

 In the following example we will learn to multiply two matrices which are stored over HDFS in the given structure.
+If you are new to Hadoop please try the [wordcount example](https://github.com/AdityaSinghRathore/WordCountHadoop) first.

 ```
 A,0,0,63